 If you’re on this website, chances are good you’ve heard of testing for Jewish genetic diseases.
 But how about genetic testing…for sports proclivity?

-According to the Washington Post, two companies have recently begun selling test kits that for less than $200 will help parents determine to which sports their children are genetically suited.
+, two companies have recently begun selling test kits that for less than $200 will help parents determine to which sports their children are genetically suited.
 And no, I’m not kidding.
 The idea is that the DNA scan will evaluate the kid’s potential at different sports, and also lend itself toward helping tailor workouts and physical activity – as well as provide an early-detection system for predispositions to certain problems and illnesses.